therealhalonen/python_web_service/pw2/report.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
-**Smoothly running locally now, i first want to go to the admin panel to add some movies:**
+**Smoothly ran locally.
+I went to the admin panel first and added some movies:**
 ![Image 1](/pw2/res/movie_list_admin.png)
 ![Image 2](/pw2/res/movie_detail.png)
-**After adding them and stuff to the fields, i want to check the front page to see if everything is in order:**
+**After adding them and stuff to the fields, i wanted to check the front page to see if everything was in order:**
 ![Image 3](/pw2/res/final_listView.png)

-**Painless**, everything seems like supposed to!
+**Painless**, everything seemed like supposed to!
 Total time was ~2h, including reporting.